petrovvvic/custom-3d-model/README.md

 1. Add your model (.glb , .gltf) to this folder

-2. Just add a path to the model in main.js
+2. Just add the path to the model in main.js